gitter-badger/start/README.md

 Go to https://github.com/ethereumbuilders and browse through the organizational repos.
 In there you can find the various areas this community has.
 See which one resonates best with you and then add to the conversation!

-* For general project development join us on https://github.com/ethereumbuilders/start#boards
+* For general project development join us on our [start board](https://github.com/ethereumbuilders/start#boards)
-* Tell us how you feel about things and what you'd like to see improve here https://github.com/ethereumbuilders/feedback/#boards
+* Tell us how you feel about things and what you'd like to see improve [here](https://github.com/ethereumbuilders/feedback/#boards)
-* Share the knowledge and build the community content at https://github.com/ethereumbuilders/education/#boards
+* Share the knowledge and build the [builder community content](https://github.com/ethereumbuilders/education/#boards)